project-fika/Fika-Documentation/README.md

 2. Navigate to your SPT installation and extract the contents of the archive into the folder
 3. Start `SPT.Launcher.exe` and click 'Settings'
 4. In the `URL` field, change it to reflect the hosts VPN IP.
 Using the example in step 5 it would be: `http://20.20.56.73:6969` (remember to remove any trailing forward slashes `/`)
-5. If hosting in-game, allow all connections (public and private) when prompted by the Windows Firewall
+5. If you want to host sessions in-game, allow all connections (public and private) when prompted by the Windows Firewall and set your own, personal VPN IP in both `Force IP` and `Force Bind IP` in the `F12` settings menu

 ## Features and Configuration